Quantalope/Job-Search-Project/README.md

 ## Example Queries

 Make sure to run all.
 If testing separately, rerun the mysql server connection cell to set the cursor again and then test.
+Make sure no cursors are open when running all cells or the notebook will try to load forever.

 ## Database Schema